UsmanNiazi/BSCS-Semester-6/readme.md

-This repository contains all the resources that were provided, used or utilized during Semester 6 of Bachelors in Computer Sciences (BSCS) of National University of Modern Languages, Islamabad, Pakistan
+This repository contains all the resources that were provided, used or utilized during 6th Semester of the Degree: Bachelors in Computer Sciences (BSCS) of National University of Modern Languages (NUML), Islamabad, Pakistan.